 CINT user proposals are evaluated by external reviewers based on six specific proposal elements.
 Proposals lacking any of that information will be at a competitive disadvantage for access to CINT.
-In order to ensure that your proposal contains all the expected information, we have provided the following template in Word.
-We encourage prospective users to download the template, enter the text/figures, then upload a pdf version of your completed 2-page proposal.

 All CINT User proposals are expected to explicitly contain the following six elements within the 2-page limit: